Site Plans for HOA Permits

 What Is A HOA Permit Site Plan?

-An site plan for an HOA permit is a scale drawing that illustrates the size and arrangement of your unit or home, sometimes in relationship to nearby structures.
+A property site plan for a HOA permit is a scale drawing that illustrates your unit or home’s size and arrangement---sometimes in relationship to nearby structures.
 It may also demonstrate the precise location and size of features such as walls, utility easements, electrical lines, fire hydrants, and plumbing systems.

-Often a site plan for an HOA permit must shows the current status of your property as well as the changes that you intend to make.
-In most cases, it serves to graphically reassure the other homeowners that your home improvement endeavors will not affect the HOA’s residential standards.
+Often a site plan for an HOA permit needs to show the status of your property and the changes you intend to make.
+It can help graphically reassure the other homeowners that your home improvement endeavors will not affect the HOA’s residential standards.

 MySitePlan Saves You Time and Money When Creating HOA Permit Site Plans

 CC&Rs are legally bidding, and HOAs are at liberty to stop you from remodeling your property.
-However, a professionally-designed site plan from MySitePlan is an excellent bargaining chip that you can bring to the table when applying for HOA permit to remodel or expand.
+However, MySitePlan builds site plans that you can use as an excellent bargaining chip when applying for HOA permit to remodel or expand.

 Our site plan designers have worked with numerous Homeowner Associations throughout the United States.
 They employ their rich experience and the best practices in designing compelling site plans for HOA permits.

-If your HOA does not require a stamped site plan, then place your request now.
-We will have your site plan ready within 24 hours.
+If your HOA doesn’t require a stamped site plan, then place your request now.
+We’ll have your site plan ready within 24 hours.

 ×